rebeccapeltz/python-quiz/markdown-quiz-files/module4.md

     - [x] B. If the file doesn't exist, a new one will be created.
     - [ ] C. If the file exists, new data will be written after the existing data.
     - [ ] D. If you have opened a file in write mode, you must close it and reopen it to continue writing to it.
-3. Which of the following command will allow you to write data to a file?
+3. Which of the following commands will allow you to write data to a file?
     - [ ] file = open(FILENAME, 'r')
     - [x] file = open(FILENAME, 'a')
     - [ ] file = open(FILENAME, 'l')